freeseek/gtc2vcf/README.md

 wget ftp://webdata2:webdata2@ussd-ftp.illumina.com/downloads/software/iaap/iaap-cli-linux-x64-1.1.0.tar.gz
 tar xzvf iaap-cli-linux-x64-1.1.0.tar.gz -C $HOME/bin/ iaap-cli-linux-x64-1.1.0/iaap-cli --strip-components=1
 ```
-However, notice that in some older Linux machines this approach does not work
+However, notice that in some older Linux machines this approach does not work and at the time of this writing iaap-cli is unable to read old BPM manifest files yielding error `Unknown Manifest version`, while the AutoConvert command line tool does not have this limitation

-Alternatively, Illumina provides the <a href="https://support.illumina.com/array/array_software/beeline.html">Beeline</a> software for free and this includes the AutoConvert.exe command line executable which allows to call genotypes from raw intensity data using Illumina's proprietary GenCall algorithm.
+Illumina also provides the <a href="https://support.illumina.com/array/array_software/beeline.html">Beeline</a> software for free and this includes the AutoConvert.exe command line executable which allows to call genotypes from raw intensity data using Illumina's proprietary GenCall algorithm.
 AutoConvert is almost entirely written in Mono/.Net language, with the exception of one small mathmatical function (findClosestSitesToPointsAlongAxis) which is contained instead within a Windows PE32+ library (MathRoutines.dll).
 As this is <a href="http://www.mono-project.com/docs/advanced/embedding/">unmanaged code</a>, to be run on Linux with <a href="https://www.mono-project.com/">Mono</a> it needs to be embedded in an equivalent Linux ELF64 library (libMathRoutines.dll.so) as shown below.
 This function is run as part of the <a href="http://doi.org/10.1093/bioinformatics/btm443">normalization</a> of the raw intensities when sampling 400 <a href="http://patft.uspto.gov/netacgi/nph-Parser?patentnumber=7035740">candidate homozygotes</a> before calling genotypes (see also <a href="https://patents.google.com/patent/US7035740">here</a>).
 For some unclear reasons, you will also need to separately download an additional Mono/.Net library (Heatmap.dll) from <a href="https://support.illumina.com/array/array_software/genomestudio.html">GenomeStudio</a> and include it in your binary directory as shown below, most likely due to differences in which Mono and .Net resolve library dependencies
 ```
 mkdir -p $HOME/bin && cd /tmp
 wget https://support.illumina.com/content/dam/illumina-support/documents/downloads/software/beeline/autoconvert-software-v2-0-1-installer.zip